 In the UK, they are told that over three million people are injured in accidents each year, whether in their cars, outdoors or at work.
 The precise numbers of people injured each year in Jersey is less certain, but the one thing which we can be certain of is that injuries do regularly happen here – one only needs to read the Jersey Evening Post each day to see them reported.

 In many instances, the injury will be caused by the fault of someone else, and in such cases, the party injured as a consequence will have a right to compensation and make a personal injury claim.

-Moreover, subject to certain very limited exceptions, there is a limitation period for claims in tort of 3 years from the date of injury after which, if legal proceedings before the Court are not issued before that 3 year period expires, the personal injury claim will be barred by statue and cannot then be pursued.
+Moreover, subject to certain very limited exceptions, there is a limitation period for claims in tort of 3 years from the date of injury after which, if legal proceedings before the Court are not issued before that 3 year period expires, the personal injury claim will be barred by statute and cannot then be pursued.
 This period is extended to 10 years if the claim arises under the terms of a contract, and has occurred as a consequence of that contract having been breached.

 Your lawyer will also need to be provided with proof of your loss of earnings and other financial expenses which you have sustained as a consequence of your injury, and any other documents that support your claim.